Three Holiday Travel Mistakes You Don’t Want to Make

 1. Procrastination: Failing to Book Holiday Flights in Advance

 Don’t count on your employer to gift the time off, either.
-Per Spherion’s 2018 survey on holiday perks, only 28% of employees gave extra time off at the end of the year.
-Avoid the risk of potentially being in the office this holiday season by requesting time-off well in advance.
+Andrew Edgecliffe-Johnson of The Financial Times described the US as “scandalously behind the rest of the world” when it comes to paid leave.
+So avoid the risk of being stuck in the office this holiday season by requesting time-off well in advance.

 Airport security lines are also a notorious hassle in the holiday season.
 Even with the helpful range of security options, from TSA pre-check to the biometric ID company CLEAR, there always seems to be a long line for security.
 Plan and embrace the security hassle by laying out your travel documents the night before and arriving at security a minimum of 1.5 hours before a domestic flight.

 Spending the holidays with loved ones is too valuable to leave to chance.
-To afford yourself peace of mind book flights three months ahead of time, request time off from work in advance, and arrange all car service a few weeks before your trip.
+To afford yourself peace of mind, book flights well ahead of time, request time off from work in advance, and arrange all car service a few weeks before your trip.

 Delux Transportation’s 50+ years of experience serving the Tri-State and Long Island will help make your holiday travel a less stressful one.
 Conveniently reserve online or call 516-883-1900.
 You can also download the mobile app for the added convenience of booking on the go.